 - Encouraging mindfulness and self-reflection.
 Our goal is to teach students how to regulate their emotions when they begin to feel overwhelmed by cultivating greater awareness through deep breathing, journaling, and setting intentions.

 - Addressing underlying issues.
 Instead of assuming she is just stubborn or defiant, we explore how possible anxiety or self-esteem issues may contribute to anger management issues.

-Asheville Academy for Girls is a therapeutic boarding school for middle school girls, ages 10-14 that helps students with deal with anger outbursts by learning how to identify root causes of anger and practice self regulation.
+Asheville Academy is a therapeutic boarding school for middle school girls, ages 10-14 that helps students with deal with anger outbursts by learning how to identify root causes of anger and practice self regulation.
 Anger is a normal emotion and it is generally healthy to be able to express anger, but it can be associated with behavioral issues, aggression, or defiance if it is not well understood or controlled.
 Our treatment team works with students to learn how to recognize underlying issues that affect impulsive anger outbursts and to communicate their anger in healthy ways.
 Our staff build close connections with students and apply individualized strategies to help de-escalate students in crisis and offer emotional support.
 Students learn how to regulate their anger by adopting healthy coping skills through art therapy, recreation activities, and equine-assisted therapy.